What really happens after you've had a baby?

 Even though celeb mums may have a helping hand from personal trainers and fulltime nannies, don’t despair if you don’t have the time or money for this.
 “It’s often hard for women to do much more than walking at first anyway, but if you can at least get into a routine of going for a walk every day with the kids, you’re on the right track,” says McGrice.

 Murray stresses new mums must be gentle with themselves.
 “Yes, there are mums who go back to lifting weights or running marathons in six weeks, but it’s not the norm,” she says.
 In fact, while gentle exercise such as walking can generally be started as soon as you feel comfortable, you should always ask your doctor before starting, or restarting, an exercise program after giving birth.
 “Listen to your body, accept that it has changed, do some baby yoga or pram fitness classes and build up from there,” says Murray.
 “What mums do is amazing and you are a wonder woman for growing a person inside you.”

-Tips from WW Member mums
+Tips from WW member mums

 Jess Elliott “I tried to plan meals ahead and prepare when my baby slept.
 I made sure I had quick, easy snacks to hand – sitting down to bigger meals was hard.”

-Leah Niewman “Six weeks after my second child was born I was back at my Wellness Workshops.
+Leah Niewman “Six weeks after my second child was born I was back at my WW Workshops.
 It was great to get out of the house and the advice on planning healthy meals made life much easier.”

 Kelly Lucas “I joined WW when my twins were four months.
-The Wellness Workshops were my ‘me’ time.
+The Workshops were my ‘me’ time.
 I also joined a mums and bubs exercise class to help me lose weight and bond with my kids.”